The global and independent platform for the SAP community.

 The key to the intelligent enterprise lies in simplification - and in automated information management.
 The cloud as a synonym for simplicity only plays second fiddle.

-SAP's Move program highlights ways to accelerate the journey to SAP S/4 Hana.
-One of them is to separate historical data from operational data.
-So that data is always fuel and never ballast.
+SAP’s Move program shows ways to accelerate the journey to SAP S/4 Hana; one of which is to separate historic from operational data.
+Data then can act as fuel rather than ballast.

 Working on the SAP basis is crucial for successful S/4 conversion.